She's Funny That Way (film): Plot

 Broadway director Arnold Albertson—under the alias "Derek"—hires "Glo Stick", a call girl whose real name is Izzy Finklestein, despite Arnold being married with two children.
 Izzy dreams of becoming an actress, and "Derek" offers her $30,000 to quit being a call girl and pursue her true goal.
 She is not the first escort he has done this for.
 Lead actor Seth Gilbert sees Arnold kissing Izzy as she leaves his hotel room.

 Arnold's wife Delta Simmons is the star of his new play A Grecian Evening.
 Izzy, keeping her promise to "Derek", shows up to audition for a part in the play as a call girl, unaware that Derek/Arnold is the director.
 Impressed, playwright Joshua Fleet becomes attracted to Izzy and invites her out to dinner, despite the fact that he is dating Jane Claremont, who happens to be Izzy's therapist.
 Meanwhile, Judge Pendergast is another client of Izzy's, and also a patient of Jane.
 He is obsessed with Izzy, and hires private investigator Harold Fleet, who happens to be Joshua's father, to follow her.

 After the auditions, everyone ends up at the same Italian restaurant.
 Harold sees Izzy with his son Joshua.
 Jane arrives with her client Judge Pendergast—who both see Joshua with Izzy.
-Jane punches Joshua in the face and storms out the restaurant, quickly pursued by Judge Pendergast.
+Jane punches Joshua in the face and storms out of the restaurant, quickly pursued by Judge Pendergast.
 Izzy sees Arnold and tries to escape out of the bathroom window, but Delta catches her and brings her back into the restaurant.
 Izzy's cover is almost blown when Seth arrives with a co-worker of Izzy's.